Recursion operators and bi-Hamiltonian representations of cubic evolutionary (2+1)-dimensional systems: Bi-Hamiltonian form of -parameter system: proofs

-We will also need the inverse operator $\Gamma^{-1}$ which can make sense merely as a \textit{formal} inverse.
-Thus, the relations involving $\Gamma^{-1}$ and also other inverse operators in the subsequent sections are also formal.
+We will use the inverse operator $\tilde{\Gamma}^{-1}$ which can make sense merely as a \textit{formal} inverse.
+Thus, the relations involving $\tilde{\Gamma}^{-1}$ are also formal.
 The proper interpretation of the inverse operators and relations involving them requires the language of differential coverings (see the original papers \cite{Gu,Marvan} and the recent survey \cite{Kras}).

-We specify the inverse of $\Gamma$ by the property $\Gamma^{-1}\Gamma = I$ where $I$ is the unit (identity) operator.
+We specify the inverse of $\tilde{\Gamma}$ by the property $\tilde{\Gamma}^{-1}\tilde{\Gamma} = I$ where $I$ is the unit (identity) operator.
 A detailed example of constructing such an inverse operator was given in our paper \cite{sym}.
-The inverse operators in the subsequent sections are assumed to have the similar property.

 According to the definitions \eqref{a5AiBi} and \eqref{M_ij}, we have

 Recursion relations \eqref{recurs} become

 where $\varphi$ and $\tilde{\varphi}$ are symmetry characteristics for the original and transformed symmetry, respectively, and $\psi=\varphi_t$, $\tilde{\psi} = \tilde{\varphi}_t$.
 The subscripts denote partial derivatives.
 Combining the two equations in \eqref{recurs_a5} we eliminate $\tilde{\psi}$ with the result